danog/MadelineProto/README.md

 ## Requirements

-This project can only run on *PHP 7* and *HHVM*, both 32 bit and 64 bit systems are supported.
+This project can only run on *PHP 7* and *HHVM*, both 32 bit and 64 bit systems are supported (x86, x86_64, armel, armhf, arm64, mipsel, mips64, powerpc and so on).

+You can also run it on PHP 5 using [7to5](https://github.com/spatie/7to5).

 To install *all of the requirements* on `Ubuntu`, `Debian`, `Devuan`, or any other `Debian-based` distro, run the following command in your command line: